chiarabarbieri/Bio373_Blockcourse/README.md

 Identifying ancestry components shared between individuals of a set of populations.

 ADMIXTURE is a software that works similarly to Structure, but with faster computation time.
-Download and manual from https://www.genetics.ucla.edu/software/admixture/.
+Download http://dalexander.github.io/admixture/download.html and manual http://dalexander.github.io/admixture/admixture-manual.pdf.
 It takes `plink` format input files.